Finke Gorge National Park

 Remote Finke Gorge National Park is home to ancient landscapes and Aboriginal cultural sites.
-Accessible only by four-wheel drive, it is a handy 140km day trip from Alice Springs, or a great place to break your four-wheel drive trip to Uluru.
+Accessible only by four-wheel drive, it’s a handy 140km day trip from Alice Springs, or a great place to break your four-wheel drive trip to Uluru.

 The Finke Gorge National Park is an important wilderness reserve that protects The Finke River, which dates back 350 million years and is believed to be one of the oldest rivers in the world.